rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

   - If you have 4 GB of RAM, **set this to 256**.
   - If you have 8 GB of RAM, **you can leave it at 512** so it syncs faster and doesn't require pruning as frequently.
   - For larger amounts of RAM, you can ignore this flag.
 - You can optionally use the `--maxpeers` flag to lower the peer count.
-The peer count isn't very important for the ETH1 node, and lowering it can free up some extra resources if you need them.
+The peer count isn't very important for the Execution client, and lowering it can free up some extra resources if you need them.

 Lastly, add a log watcher script so you can check on Geth to see how it's doing:
 ```